Below is a list of commonly asked questions about Skinny Unlimited Broadband

 ADSL and VDSL are provided through the Chorus network, and the existing jack points at your address.
 All you need to do to get connected is hook up the modem to one of the jack points at your place, and as soon as the line is live you’ll be up and running!
 Check out this link for more info on how to connect up a Skinny modem on a DSL based broadband connection.

-After you’ve signed up with us we’ll process your order and send out your Skinny Unlimited HG659 modem.
+After you’ve signed up with us, we’ll process your order and send out your Skinny Smart Modem.
 We’ll confirm the track and trace info via email.
 Once we have confirmation on when your line will be hooked up we’ll let you know, also in an email.
 It generally takes between 5 and 7 working days for a DSL line to be connected, but this can vary depending on local technician availability.

 On the day your connection is due to go live make sure you leave your modem connected up to a jack point and turned on.
 This way after the tech connects the line they’ll be able to see the modem connecting, as will we when we get a notification that the order has completed.